Back

 Ghana has also committed to various international agreements, including the African Decade of Disabled Persons and the Convention on the Rights of Persons with Disabilities, becoming the 119th country in the world to ratify this convention to protect the rights and dignity of people living with disability.

 The Ghana Project on Economic Development for the Disabled (GDEPP)—a signature Global Grant initiative—represents a strategic investment of GH¢537,781.34 ($48,867.00) toward the empowerment of over 80 individuals across various regions of Ghana.
-Beyond capital, the project leverages the professional expertise of Rotarians and volunteers, who will provide 200+ hours of specialized training in financial literacy, digital marketing, and entrepreneurship.
-To ensure physical and economic mobility, GDEPP will donate 50 wheelchairs and establish a dedicated maintenance facility, creating a sustainable ecosystem of support for the disabled community.
+Beyond capital, the project leverages the professional expertise of Rotarians and volunteers, who will provide 200+ hours of specialized training in financial literacy, digital marketing, and entrepreneurship to develop opportunities for productive work and improving access to sustainable livelihoods.
+To ensure physical and economic mobility, the project will donate 50 wheelchairs and establish a dedicated maintenance facility, creating a sustainable and empowering ecosystem of support for the physically disabled;

 Ghana Society of the Physically Disabled (GSPD)